 Via my external reading, I found the answer, Biotechnology, by which not only the energy crisis will be solved, but also food, health and environment problems, so I’m enthusiastic to gain more knowledge to encounter these hard challenges for a better life without conflicts, famines and pollution.

 At the university, I got good knowledge via multidiscipline study; I was especially keen on Molecular biology, Microbiology, Ecology and Biochemistry as they enabled me watching the life from various perspectives.

 My commitment to the lectures attendance, conduct of research and experiments, and the plant specimens pick in scientific trips, with my peers as a team, improved my skills in time management, accuracy, under-stress study, communication and teamwork.
-In addition, this lifted the veil upon other qualities in me, as I found that I’m organized, hard worker, cooperative and dependable.
+In addition, this lifted the veil upon other qualities in me, as I found that I’m organised, hard worker, cooperative and dependable.

 I enrolled in a vocational program where I led a big part of a graduation project that included preparing a book and a final presentation in English.
 I planed the budget, project and time, communicated with my team.